Supporters of Brazil's Bolsonaro stage huge demonstration to defend him amid investigations

 Bolsonaro is also accused of illegally receiving jewels from Saudi Arabia during his presidency.

+His supporters filled blocks of the city's Paulista Avenue.
+Independent observers from a research group at the University of Sao Paulo estimated 185,000 people joined in.
+Brazil's military police put the crowd size even bigger.

-Six blocks of Paulista Avenue filled with Bolsonaro supporters, many of them saying that he is being persecuted by Brazil's Supreme Court and that President Luiz Inácio Lula da Silva unfairly won his narrow victory in the 2022 election.
+Many of the participants complained Bolsonaro is being persecuted by Brazil's Supreme Court and claimed President Luiz Inácio Lula da Silva unfairly won his narrow victory in the 2022 election.

 Some also carried Israeli flags as a show of defiance to the current president, who has received widespread criticism at home for comparing Israel's military offensive in Gaza to the Holocaust.